cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 reliable message delivery of data samples with the same key, and when to overwrite locally available data samples with the same key.

-While it is not required to set the 'datakey' field for a DDS Cloud Event message, setting this value will enable many of the more powerful features of the DDS protocol.
+While it is not required to set the `datakey` field for a DDS Cloud Event message, setting this value will enable many of the more powerful features of the DDS protocol.

 ### 3.2.
 Binary Content Mode